With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Living in California is not cheap, and people searching for affordable housing must be happy to know that this state is quite welcoming.

-The authorities consider tiny houses as ADUs, and they allow them with slight restrictions.
+The authorities consider tiny houses ADUs and allow them with slight restrictions.
 Fires recently engulfed Sonoma County; therefore, it is temporarily allowed to live in a tiny house without construction permits and zoning regulations.

 You can put tiny houses on wheels on your property in San Francisco and Fresno, but they are considered secondary dwellings.
 However, it is allowed only in residential neighborhoods.